-Regulations on crypto remain to be hazy in India and it is uncertain as to whether government institutions will adopt a stricter or more liberal approach in the future.
+Exchange regulations on crypto remain hazy in India, and it is uncertain whether government institutions will adopt a stricter or more liberal approach in the future.
 It is also uncertain at this point if a business that sells convertible virtual currency will be considered legal.

-UK law, like most jurisdictions, don’t consider crypto as legal tender but rather, as a form of property.
-The state of cryptocurrency and other digital assets are also uncertain in the UK but there have been positive indicators that the government will adopt a more progressive policy on the subject matter.
+UK law, like most jurisdictions, doesn’t consider crypto as legal tender but rather as a form of property.
+The state of cryptocurrency and other digital assets is also uncertain in the UK.
+Still, there have been positive indicators that government agencies will adopt a more progressive policy on the subject matter.

-As of this year, all crypto asset firms (including exchanges) with a presence or market product in the country must register with the Financial Conduct Authority and comply with AML/CFT reporting and customer protection obligations, as well as the latest FATF guidelines.
+As of this year, all crypto asset firms (including exchanges) with a presence or market product in the country must register with the Financial Conduct Authority and comply with AML/CFT reporting and consumer protection and financial protection obligations, as well as the latest FATF guidelines.

 Meanwhile, a provision in the recently enacted Infrastructure Investment and Jobs Act (IIJA) mandated “brokers” of digital assets to report certain information to the IRS.
 There are also several pending bills in Congress which we covered in our previous blog post.

 A crypto millionaire would do well to avoid China as a retirement destination due to its internal revenue code, among other financial stability risks.
 While the ownership or use of crypto is not technically prohibited or illegal in the country, the regulation on the matter is very stringent, with consumer protection as one of the main goals.

-In 2017, the People’s Bank of China together with other state-level authorities issued a joint circular and warned that initial coin offerings (“ICOs”) may be regarded as “illegal financing activities” and may warrant several reporting requirements.
+In 2017, the People’s Bank of China, together with other state-level authorities, issued a joint circular and warned that initial coin offerings (“ICOs”) may be regarded as “illegal financing activities” and may warrant several reporting requirements.

-Moreover, while the mining of cryptocurrency has not been made expressly illegal in the country, the Chinese government has been actively discouraging such activities.
-In 2018, a Chinese agency dealing with “Internet Financial Risk” encouraged local governments to assist crypto mining companies to formally exit the mining business.
-Mining activities are also monitored in the country.
-Earlier this year the National Development & Reform Commission spoke out against bitcoin for producing carbon emissions.
-In this most recent cracked down on against crypto mining the NDRC said they would be increasing energy prices for any institution participating in crypto mining.
+Earlier this year, the National Development & Reform Commission spoke against bitcoin for producing carbon emissions.
+In this most recent crackdown on crypto mining, the NDRC said they would be increasing energy prices for any institution participating in crypto mining.

 Lastly, cryptocurrency exchanges and trading platforms are banned in the country to decrease the risk of having money laundering cases.
-Because of this nationwide ban, holders of crypto coins and tokens in China have to do their trading activities offshore.
+Because of this nationwide ban, holders of crypto coins and tokens in China have to perform their crypto derivatives trading activities offshore.

 Egypt beats China in terms of being inhospitable and unwelcoming to crypto and blockchain technology.
 In 2018, Egypt’s main Islamic legal advisory body, the Dar al-Ifta al Misriyyah, declared crypto as prohibited under Islamic law.